mtfreepress/legislative-interface/README.md

 ---

-**For the next legislative session (2027)**: Update session variables, check API endpoints, and test the whitelist filtering in the committee processing script.
+**For the next legislative session (2027)**:
+1) __After forking__ delete the old data from last session
+2) Update session variables
+3) Check API endpoints for functionality
+4) Change the URL for Capitol Tracker's legislators [`interface/get-legislators.py`](interface/get-legislators.py) (There is a TODO right above the line) or change it to manage those annotations in this repo instead.